A native of Santa Barbara, California, Susan Allen is well known internationally for her performances of new and improvised music.

 She has premiered numerous electro-acoustic works, including "Fantasy" for harp & live electronics by Canadian composer David Myska (commissioned by the Canada Council).
 In 1998, she took the first electric harp to India for improvised concerts with L. Subramaniam, Larry Coryell and Miya Masaoka, soloists with Susan Allen, backed by a group of Indian drummers, both North and South.

-Susan has recorded for Warner Brothers/Opal, Nonesuch, Vox, New Albion, Nine Winds, 1750 Arch, Meta, Black Saint/Soul Note, Galaxia, Flying Fish, Milan, ERMATELL (Siberia) and Cold Blue.
+Susan has recorded for Warner Brothers/Opal, Nonesuch, Vox, New Albion, Nine Winds, 1750 Arch, Meta, Black Saint/Soul Note, Galaxia, Flying Fish, Milan, ERMATELL (Siberia), Cold Blue and pfMENTUM.
 She holds a BFA from the California Institute of the Arts, where she is a member of the performance Faculty, and an MA and Ph.D. in Sociology from Schools on Borders.
 Susan also plays the Korean kayagum, which she studied with virtuoso Ok Ja Paik, and currently with Hiza Yoo.
 She has been published in the journal Parabola, and has written numerous papers on free improvisation which have been presented at the International Bertholdt Brecht Symposium, the International Association for the Study of Environment, Space and Place, and the International Association of Translation and Intercultural Studies.
 In 2005 she traveled with the organization 'Ephemera' on their first conference on the trans-Siberian railway from Moscow to Beijing, China.
 After her solo recital of new works in Darmstadt, Germany at the International Summer Course for New Music, the Darmstädter Echo called her "a sovereign interpreter".